Alexander-Mages/Sports-Administration-App/README.md

 # Sports-Administration-App
 The primary purpose of this app is for security testing purposes as a part of an apprenticeship with SecurityPs.
-The app has account manipulation, administration functions, separate teams, and it holds sports data for a team.
+The app has account manipulation, administration functions, separate teams, and sports data for athletes.
 It is not a thoroughly tested app, and by nature, will most likely have vulnerabilities.
 # Downloading
 to clone the repository, and download the application in its current state, use git clone: